top of page

 Afterwords

-I’d not suggest relying on my list of human traits that make social networks work as a final truth.
+We’d not suggest relying on our list of human traits that make social networks work as a final truth.

-It’s my humble opinion.
-It's the result of quite superficial analysis and recollections of knowledge, that I haven’t revised or updated for some time.
+It’s our humble opinion.
+It's the result of quite superficial analysis and recollections of knowledge.

-Thus, I would be happy if you correct me, add something, or argue with me, if the topic is interesting for you.
+Thus, we would be happy if you correct us, add something, or argue with us, if the topic is interesting to you.

 See All